 I’ve checked out countless courses on the platform in both English and Spanish, and what really stands out is the high production value of every piece of content.

-As someone used to finding simple tutorials on YouTube to learn new things, this was a welcome change.
+As someone who resorts to simple YouTube tutorials to learn new things, trust me, this was a welcome change.

 It’s perfectly understandable for one person to lack all of the skills required to create a course, which is why Domestika’s in-house production team is such a huge advantage.

-If you’re tired of poor video quality and meandering course content, the difference is immediately noticeable.
+The difference is immediately noticeable if you’re tired of poor video quality and meandering course content.

 Con: Not so user-friendly app